atomashevic/LAIR/README.md

 2. Unzip the file
 3. Open the file `LAIR-UVA.Rproj` in RStudio
 4. Open the script `setup.R`
-5. Run the script `setup.R` (Ctrl + Shift + Enter)
+5. Run the script `setup.R`
-   1. When promted whether you want to overwrite existing files, type `yes` and press Enter
 6. Your browser should open automatically with the Shiny app for annotation active.
+7. When you are done with annotating, export results as CSV file.
+Rename the file using your ID.
+9. Send CSV file using [this link](https://www.dropbox.com/request/dpYt33TY4PIlElJOPjO4)